Dr Martin Luther King Jr

 - In December 1955, in Montgomery Alabama, Rosa Parks, a black woman, was arrested for failing to give up her bus seat to a white man.

 - Martin Luther King was appointed president of the Montgomery Improvement Association which led the boycott of the Montgomery bus services.
-(A boycott is where you stop using a good or service to bring about a change.)
+(A boycott is where you stop using goods or services to bring about a change.)

 - The bus boycott lasted 381 days at the end of which the US Supreme Court ruled that segregation was illegal.